History and archaeology

 - Morning activities

 Activities Learning objective: the children should learn...
-Artefact analysis to look at real and replica finds from the Roman Age, Saxon Age or Stone Age to learn about the people that made them and what they used them for Archaeological dig to use real archaeological tools and skills to find, clean and classify artefacts retrieved from our purpose built trench Rot or not dress up to study the clothing and accessories worn and used by people of the Roman Age, Saxon Age or Stone Age.
+Meet the team about the role of an archaeologist, what they will be doing during the day, and what they need to do to keep safe Artefact analysis to look at real and replica finds from the Roman Age, Saxon Age or Stone Age to learn about the people that made them and what they used them for Archaeological dig to use real archaeological tools and skills to find, clean and classify artefacts retrieved from our purpose built trench Rot or not dress up to study the clothing and accessories worn and used by people of the Roman Age, Saxon Age or Stone Age.
 What would perish over time and what would remain for archaeologists to find in years to come?
-The Rubbish Game to see what we can learn about people from what they throw away House history to compare a Roman villa with an Iron Age roundhouse, including making mosaics Stone Age timeline to appreciate how far back in time our Stone Age ancestors lived by creating a practical and interactive timeline Prehistoric Painting to use the materials from nature to create prehistoric pictures
+Stone Age timeline to appreciate how far back in time our Stone Age ancestors lived by creating a practical and interactive timeline

 - Afternoon activities

 Activities Learning objective: the children should learn...
-Fire lighting to test modern and ancient fire lighting techniques.
+Fire Striking to test modern and ancient fire lighting techniques.
 Discussing the importance of fire to Roman Age/Saxon Age/Stone Age people and what has changed/stayed the same over time Shelter building to use finds from nature to build a shelter that would have protected Roman Age/Saxon Age/Stone Age people from the elements Ancient snacks to cook a Roman Age/Saxon Age/Stone Age snack over the bushcraft fire Roman legionary drill to practise the drills and commands of a Roman soldier.
 Why was discipline important?
-Roman writing to decipher Roman numerals in order to write dates and numbers in clay Saxon weaving to make Saxon braids for decoration Saxon Runes to decipher Saxon runes in order to write dates and messages in clay Prehistoric pottery jigsaw to understand how archaeologists use the small bits of evidence found in digs in order to build up the bigger picture of how people lived
+Roman writing to decipher Roman numerals in order to write dates and numbers in clay Saxon weaving to make Saxon braids for decoration Saxon Runes to decipher Saxon runes in order to write dates and messages in clay House History to compare a roman villa with an Iron Age roundhouse, including making mosaics Prehistoric painting to use the materials from nature to create prehistoric pictures

 - Session times